okta/okta-sdk-dotnet/docs/NetworkZoneApi.md

 Retrieve a Network Zone

-Fetches a network zone from your Okta organization by `id`.
+Retrieves a network zone by `zoneId`

 ### Example
 ```csharp